kingcoyote/indigo/README.md

 It takes heavy inspiration from Drupal and Kohana in its overall structure, but aims to reduce the overhead of Drupal and improve the flexibility of Kohana.
-The end result aims to be a minimalistic MVC that handles basic form validation, user login, permissions GET/POST processing and other basic features, all without forcing any design constraints on the end user.
+The end result aims to be a minimalistic MVC that handles basic form validation, user login, permissions, GET/POST processing and other basic features, all without forcing any design constraints on the end user.

 Goals